-Sónar+D is an international congress exploring how creative minds are changing our present and imagining new futures, in collaboration with researchers, innovators and business leaders from all sectors and industries.
-Sónar+D takes place every June along with Sónar, Barcelona’s pioneering festival of advanced music created by Advanced Music, It extends Sónar’s important role detecting emerging artists and languages into the space of creative and technological innovation.
+Sónar+D is an international congress exploring how creative minds are changing our present and imagining new futures in collaboration with researchers, innovators and business leaders from all sectors and industries.
+Sónar+D takes place every June along with Sónar, Barcelona’s pioneering festival of advanced music created by Advanced Music; It extends Sónar’s important role in detecting emerging artists and languages into the space of creative and technological innovation.
 Sónar+D puts the R+D into Sónar.
 More info.

-The 12th European Society for Literature, Science and the Arts Conference will be held in Copenhagen 13-16 June 2018 with the topic of GREEN.
 The conference aims to provide a cross-disciplinary platform for participants to investigate the notions of green, greenness and greening.
-Over 170 papers accepted, five keynote speakers, PhD masterclass and three art events which are intended to boos ‘greenness studies.
-It will be chaired by Jens Hauser, art curator and media studies scholar focusing on the interactions between art and technology.
+Over 170 papers accepted, five keynote speakers, PhD masterclass and three art events are intended to boos ‘greenness studies.
+It will be chaired by Jens Hauser, an art curator and media studies scholar focusing on the interactions between art and technology.
 More info.

 Ryoji Ikeda Continuum (Mutations / Créations 2), Centre Pompidou Paris, 15 June – 27 August 2018

 The Composer and visual artist Ryoji Ikeda is back in Paris for a new exhibition.
-Continuum unveils a new installation, where a black room and a white room divide the space into two opposing and complementary worlds.
+Continuum unveils a new installation, where a black and white room divides the space into two opposing and complementary worlds.
 The exhibition is an experience spanning the continuous and the discrete.
 In other words, unity and multiplicity, the organic and the divisible, wave and particle, analogue and digital.
 More info.